 - Alternative: Hand luggage trolley Whenever my kite luggage gets really really heavy, I take a light trolley as a hand luggage with me since I can attach the kite bag to it and then pull it all at once.
 The best hack I discovered so far to pull even the heaviest kite bag!
 I have a hardcase since sometimes I might just check it in as well if it’s free to check in a second piece of luggage.
 Choose one with 4 wheels, it will make the manouvring of your kite luggage behind you way easier!

-- Burton Daypack Annex If I don’t fly, I use this backpack for everyday.
-As I travel around and work at the same time I need a good and comfortable backpack for the everyday commute from my apartment to the coworking space of cafe.
+- Burton Daypack Annex I use this backpack for everyday and for the flight if I don’t have the nerve to bring the other one 😉 As I travel around and work at the same time I need a good and comfortable backpack for the everyday commute from my apartment to the coworking space of cafe.
 I love this one since it has a padded separate laptop pocket and you can also open the backpack on the back side with a zipper (without having to open the main compartment).
 Plus you can open the backpack completely on the top so I can easily get an overview in my (very chaotic) backpack inside.